codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/approval.md

 max-width="50%"
 %}

-Also if you run a pipeline manually that includes an approval step you should check the "Report notification of pipeline execution" checkbox as explained in [Monitoring Pipelines](
+Also, if you run a pipeline manually that includes an approval step you should check the "Report notification of pipeline execution" checkbox as explained in [Monitoring Pipelines](
 {{site.baseurl}}/docs/configure-ci-cd-pipeline/monitoring-pipelines/#monitoring-pipelines-outside-the-codefresh-ui).